crestenstclair/crestendotpizza/src/pages/blog/2019-01-30-2019-goals-and-plans.md

 # Blogging / Social Media Marketing

-For the last few years I have shunned social media.
+For the last few years, I have shunned social media.

 Now I think it would behoove me to nurture a social media presence and establish myself as an expert in a few domains.
 I already write a LOT at work for internal documentation so I just have to apply it to topics I'm interested in.